sous-chefs/motd-tail/README.md

 License and Author
 ==================

-Author:: Nathan Haneysmith <nathan@opscode.com>
+Author:: Nathan Haneysmith <nathan@chef.io>

-Copyright:: 2009-2012, Opscode, Inc
+Copyright:: 2009-2012, Chef Software, Inc

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.